 Q. What happens after I enroll?

-A. After we process your enrollment, we will send you an enrollment booklet.
-This booklet contains information for planning your year, sample schedules, grading information, subject rubrics, academic policies, report cards, elective credit worksheets, testing and college preparation information, book lists, and other information to help you get started.
-In the late spring/early summer, we will send you entrance assessments for each student you have enrolled in our program.
+A. After we process your enrollment, we will send you an invitation to our family website where you can view your online enrollment booklet.
+This online booklet contains information for planning your year, sample schedules, grading information, subject rubrics, academic policies, report cards, elective credit worksheets, testing and college preparation information, book lists, and other information to help you get started.
+On the family site you can download entrance assessments for each student you have enrolled in our program.
 Once your children have taken these assessments, you will send them to your consultant who will review them and schedule your first consultation.
 During this consultation your consultant will help you to prepare your curriculum for the upcoming school year.

 Q. Are your fees per child or per family?

 A. Our Tuition (Enrollment) fees are per family.
 Regardless of how many children you enroll, the Tuition (Enrollment) fee is $600.00–$690.00 per year, depending on the payment plan chosen.
 The Registration and New Family fees are also per family.
 There are, however, additional required fees which are per student.
 The Middle School and High School Student fees (applies to 6th-12th Grade students) and the Transcript Evaluation fees (applies to 10th-12th Grade students) are per student.
-The Teacher Assisted/Directed Program fees and Special Services Program fees are also per student (see below).
+The Learning Support, Teacher Services, and Special Services fees are also per student (see below).